Renukrishna/Disease-Prediction-App/README.md

 Now visit the localhost:3000 to ensure the ui is up and running.

 ## Starting the flask app.
+cd into service directory and start up a new shell instance.
 Make sure you have a virtual environment of python and source into it.
 Install the requirements using ``` pip install -r requirements.txt ```